itzmaiku44/Timer-Web-app/README.md

 # Countdown Timer

-This project is for academic purposes only.
+This project is for academic purposes only. <br>
-Created by Group 2
+Created by Group 2 <br>
 CIS 2101 - Web Development II group 6, S.Y.
-2025
+2025 <br>

 ## Tech stack